triangledirt/books/Short Stories.md

 I was friends with hosts.
 I was friends with hostesses.
 They showed me their pictures.
 They told me their stories.
 They sat with me at my tables and drank with me.

-But at the end of the night, went all the customers had gone home but me, my bartender friends didn't come with me.
+But at the end of the night, when all the customers had gone home but me, my bartender friends didn't come with me.
 I left alone, to find the subway or more likely a cab because riding the subway drunk didn't seem safe.
 And then I was on the yellow line back to Queens, and my sister's apartment, with my sister and her friend hopefully both asleep.

 - - - -